Trust Me, You Need a Good Editor

 An editor would have ensured readers didn’t feel like complete losers if they don’t currently share the author’s lifestyle.

 An editor would have protected the author’s reputation.
 The author conveyed a message he may not have intended by including certain observations and behaviors unrelated to the theme of the book, but which made him seem like a womanizer and a bit of a sexist.
 A savvy editor would have gently inquired if this was really what the author wanted readers to take away.

 * * *

 With regard to editors, it boils down to the importance of objective, qualified feedback.
 Businesses spent over $1oo billion on leadership development last year.
 Why?
-Because it’s really hard to see yourself clearly and commit to change.
+Because it’s really hard to see yourself clearly and commit to change, and companies want their leaders to learn and grow and be the best they can be.
+This requires coaching and objective feedback.
 Authors are no different.
 A good editor has the courage to give you the feedback your buddies won’t.
 It’s their job.
 And they make your writing better as a result.